harvestcore/upgote/doc/architecture-workflows.md

 Possible scenarios:

 - **The core receives create Updater event**: The core checks the data from the event and creates a background process that will handle that data update.
-Finally issues a log event.
 - **The core receives data storing event**: The core checks the data from the event and stores the data.
-Finally issues a log event.

 ## Updater